 While some investors are already well versed in financial metrics (hat tip), this article is for those who would like to learn about Return On Equity (ROE) and why it is important.
-We’ll use ROE to examine Suntec Real Estate Investment Trust (SGX:T82U), by way of a worked example.
+To keep the lesson grounded in practicality, we'll use ROE to better understand Suntec Real Estate Investment Trust (SGX:T82U).

-Over the last twelve months Suntec Real Estate Investment Trust has recorded a ROE of 5.5%.
-That means that for every SGD1 worth of shareholders’ equity, it generated SGD0.055 in profit.
+Over the last twelve months Suntec Real Estate Investment Trust has recorded a ROE of 5.1%.
+That means that for every SGD1 worth of shareholders' equity, it generated SGD0.051 in profit.